-Michele Norris is the creator and curator of the Peabody Award-winning Race Card Project, an initiative to foster a wider conversation about race in America that she created after the publication of her 2010 family memoir, The Grace of Silence.
+Michele Norris is the Founder and curator of the Peabody Award-winning Race Card Project, an initiative to foster a wider conversation about race in America that she created after the publication of her 2010 family memoir, The Grace of Silence.
 In the book she turns her formidable interviewing and investigative skills on her own background to unearth long hidden family secrets that raise questions about her racial legacy and shed new light on America's complicated racial history.

 Norris previously served as a host and special correspondent for NPR, where she produced in-depth profiles, interviews and series, and guest hosts NPR News programs.

 Most recently, Norris was a host on NPR's All Things Considered, where she informed, engaged and enlightened listeners with thoughtful interviews and in-depth reporting.
 An award-winning journalist, Norris has interviewed world leaders, Nobel laureates, Oscar winners, American presidents, military leaders, influential newsmakers and even astronauts traveling in outer space.
 She is known for her approachable interviewing style that is both relaxed and rigorous.